 - Defective merchandise

-- Product delivery problems (lost packages or delays)
+- Product delivery problems, such as lost packages or delays

 - Delayed or canceled pre-orders